Hoang0211/to-do-list/README.md

 ## Application Features

-A todo list web application that allow users to manage the status of their tasks.
+The application serves as a todo list web that allows users to manage the status of their tasks.

 ### Requirements

 - Simple to use interface.
-- Tasks can be added, edited, deleted, or marked as complete.
+- Ability to add, edit, delete, modify complete status for task.
-- Tasks with different status can be filtered from the list.
+- Ability to filter tasks based on complete status.
-- Created tasks need to be stored in local storage so reloading web page will not remove them.
+- Data saved after reload.
-- Application layout is responsive.
+- Responsive layout.

   ![page load](./readme-assets/responsive-layout.gif)